What is this post about?

 - We can compare the absolute and relative human suffering in the world over time.
 This means we can test whether the world is becoming a better place on average and at which rate, as I have just done.
 It should be seen as foundational work that can be used as a baseline measure for humanity’s progress.

 - We can compare the absolute and relative human suffering to the suffering of other species.
 I’d find it interesting to see how much suffering is inflicted on animals due to factory farming or wild animal suffering.
-I will, therefore, extend this question to animals in a future blog post (will be linked when ready).
+I will, therefore, extend this question to animals in a future blog post (see Part II).

 What could be improved in my modeling